softchoice-corp/sc-bootcamp-devops-gc/docs/lab_0.md

 - You can create a Google Account and sign up for your free trial [here](https://console.cloud.google.com/freetrial)

+- In Chrome, right click the link and select "Open link in incognito window"

 Additional Google Cloud Information:

 - Recommend using Google Cloud in "Incognito mode" in Chrome